-While it is prefered that the Collections Metadata describe all of the collections accessible through the API, in some cases that is impractical.
-Developers have an option to only return a subset, as long as they provide a way to retrieve the remaining metadata as well.
+The Collections Metadata should describe all of the collections accessible through the API.
+However, in some cases that is impractical.
+As long as they provide a way to retrieve the remaining metadata as well, developers have an option to only return a subset.